Behrooz Parhami's website banner

 Calendar

-Course lectures, homework assignments, and exams, have been scheduled as follows.
+Course lectures, homework assignments, and research paper deadlines have been scheduled as follows.
 This schedule will be strictly observed.
 In particular, no extension is possible for homework due dates.
 Please begin work on your assignments early.
 Each lecture corresponds to topics in 1-2 chapters of the instructor's forthcoming textbook on dependable computing.
 Chapter numbers are provided in parentheses, after day & date.

 Day & Date (book chapters) Lecture topic [Homework posted/due] {Special notes}